geekdeluxe/reading-notes/Class-201/class-12.md

 # JavaScript Canvas

-- The <canvas> property allows the developer to draw 2D graphics using JavaScript.
+- The canvas property allows the developer to draw 2D graphics using JavaScript.

-- The importance of the closing </canvas> tag is that it's required.
+- The importance of the closing /> canvas ag is that it's required.
 Also, content between the opening and closing tags only displays if the browser doesn't
-  support the <canvas> element.
+  support the  canvas  element.

 - According to javascripttutorial.net, the getContext() method returns a render context object.